 You may be WARM, SPRING or AUTUMN but if you have a yellow or WARM undertone to your skin you should choose Warm makeup shades to flatter your natural coloring.

-If you look and feel good in the fabulous Warm shades I show below - golds, reds, turquoise and olive - then you probably have a Warm skin.
+If you don't know your color family you may know that you look and feel good in the fabulous Warm shades I show below - golds, reds, turquoise and olive - then it's very likely you have a Warm skin.

 You should 'dress' this natural coloring by wearing complementary shades on your face and you'll be amazed at how your coloring comes to life - brighter eyes, clearer skin and more intense hair color.

-PRIMER: is a product that I've never thought was particularly important but now I've tried it I've certainly changed my mind.
-Applied after moisturiser it smoothes the skin filling in open pores and fine lines leaving the skin looking smoother and feeling velvety.
-It also ensures that your makeup stays on and looks fresh for longer.
+A primer worn under foundation will smooth the skin filling in open pores and fine lines leaving the skin looking soft and matte.
+It also ensure that your makeup stays on and looks fresh for longer.